NREL/hercules/example_case_folders/07_floris_standin_and_solar_pysam/README.md

-# Example 07: AMR Wind Standin and Solar PySAM
+# Example 07: FLORIS Standin and Solar PySAM

 ## Description

-This example demonstrates how to use the AMR Wind Standin and a solar model using pysam.
+This example demonstrates how to use the FLORIS Standin and a solar model using pysam.

 ## Running